-Celebrity Cruises’s buzzy 2018-debuted Celebrity Edge offers a full spring-through-fall season of Mediterranean sailings through 2020.
-The sleek, 2,918-passenger ship claims a culinary “edge” indeed, thanks to 29 onboard dining destinations (overseen by Michelin-starred chef Cornelius Gallagher), including main dining rooms dedicated to highlighting regional flavors, like the Cyprus Restaurant and Tuscan Restaurant.
+Celebrity Cruises’s contemporary Celebrity Edge offers a full spring-through-fall season of Mediterranean sailings during 2023.
+The sleek, 2,918-passenger ship claims a culinary “edge” indeed, thanks to 29 onboard dining destinations (overseen by renowned chef and restaurateur Cornelius Gallagher), including main dining rooms dedicated to highlighting regional flavors, such as the Cyprus Restaurant and Tuscan Restaurant.
 Plus, find unique culinary concepts like Le Petit Chef, which features tabletop 3-D projections of “mini-chefs” from Italy, Spain, France, and Japan who present specialty dishes from their respective homelands.
-There’s also the Dinner on the Edge open-air venue, where rotating menus, often featuring items sourced from port, are presented on a cantilevered platform floating 13 stories above sea level.
+And there’s the Dinner on the Edge open-air venue, where rotating menus, often featuring items sourced from port, are presented on a cantilevered platform floating 13 stories above sea level.

-In port, guests can sign up for special Chef’s Market Discoveries: These chef-guided excursions bring guests for shopping outings in local markets in locales like Livorno, Italy; Barcelona; and Santorini.
+In port, guests can sign up for special chef-guided market excursions for shopping local markets in locales such as Barcelona and Malaga, Spain, and Livorno and Sorrento, Italy.
 Finds are later prepared and served by the chef via cooking demos back onboard.
-Choose from a series of seven- to 11-night Mediterranean Celebrity Edge voyages, running round-trip from Rome or between Rome and Barcelona.
-Rates from $1,229/person; celebritycruises.com
+Choose from a series of 7- to 11-night Mediterranean Celebrity Edge voyages, running round-trip from Rome or between Rome and Barcelona.
+Rates on Celebrity Edge from $1,005 /person; celebritycruises.com.

 SeaDream Yacht Club

-Do thoughts of sun, surf, and sand along the French or Italian Riviera, Spanish Mediterranean coast, or Greek Isles have your swimsuits crawling out of the drawer to pack themselves?
-Well, you’d better get ready to catch the next flight out, when considering skipping between the region’s very best beaches aboard a luxury sailing yacht (billionaire bankroll not required).
-SeaDream Yacht Club will get you there in style, aboard its intimate 112-passenger SeaDream I or SeaDream II, where you can top off a beach day while luxuriating at a Thai-specialized spa, dining on gourmet cuisine or tippling at the open bar, or sleeping in its signature “Balinese dream beds.”
-What’s more, the ships’ complimentary water-sports marina (lowered when the ship tenders and weather permits) comes equipped with personal sailboats, kayaks, Jet Skis, stand-up padddleboards, snorkeling gear, and more.
+Do thoughts of sun, surf, and sand along the French or Italian Riviera, Spain, Croatia, or the Greek Isles have your swimsuits crawling out of the drawer to pack themselves?
+Well, consider hopping between the region’s very best beaches aboard a luxury sailing yacht (billionaire bankroll not required).
+SeaDream Yacht Club will get you there in style, aboard its intimate 112-passenger SeaDream I or SeaDream II, where you can top off a beach day while luxuriating at a Thai-specialized spa, dining on gourmet cuisine, tippling at the open bar, or sleeping in the line’s signature “Balinese dream beds.”
+For active types, the ships’ complimentary water-sports marina (lowered when the ship tenders and weather permits) comes equipped with personal sailboats, kayaks, Jet Skis, stand-up padddleboards, and snorkeling gear.

-The line runs dozens of diverse Mediterranean itineraries annually: One sample weeklong SeaDream I run between Nice and Barcelona (embarking June 8, 2019) takes in legendary big-city beaches on both ends, filled in with several stops in France and Spain, including to the legendary shores of Saint-Tropez and Ibiza.
-Mediterranean sailings from April through October annually (typically from seven to 11 nights in duration); rates from $5,599/person; seadream.com
+The line runs dozens of diverse Mediterranean itineraries annually: One sample weeklong SeaDream I run between Nice and Rome (Civitavecchia) departing August 19, 2023, follows along the shores of Saint-Tropez, Portofino, Italy, and Monte Carlo (with an overnight stay).
+Mediterranean sailings take place from May through November (typically from 7 to 11 nights in duration); rates from $5,599/person; seadream.com.

-The Mediterranean diet, along with its beaches and breezes, are just what the doctor ordered for some rest and renewal.
-The wellness factor increases further aboard the luxury 458- to 600-guest quintet of small ships from Seabourn, which schedules dozens of Mediterranean sailings each year (from seven nights in duration, between April and November), most of which feature the line’s signature “Mindful Living” excursions ashore.
+The Mediterranean, with its beautiful beaches and welcoming breezes, is just what the doctor ordered for some rest and renewal.
+The wellness factor increases further aboard the luxury of intimate, 458- to 600-passenger ships from Seabourn, which schedules dozens of Mediterranean sailings each year (from seven nights in duration, from April into November), most of which feature the line’s signature “Mindful Living” excursions ashore.
 In Kos, Greece, for example, set out to explore the foundation of modern medicine at the archaeological site of Asklepion, or get your heart pumping with a riverfront bike ride through the orchards and vineyards of Croatia’s Konavle Valley, outside of Dubrovnik.

-These wellness-themed excursions are part of the two-year-old “Spa and Wellness with Dr. Andrew Weil” program, a Seabourn exclusive that anchors each cruise with daily yoga, meditation, and fitness classes, along with seminars on “mindful living” (on topics like healthy aging or spontaneous healing).
+These wellness-themed excursions are part of the two-year-old “Spa and Wellness with Dr. Andrew Weil” program, a Seabourn exclusive that anchors each cruise with daily yoga, meditation, and fitness classes, along with seminars on mindful living (on topics like healthy aging or spontaneous healing).
 The holistic approach and teachings stem from Dr. Weil, known as the father of integrative medicine.
 The onboard spa is a natural extension, where a standard portfolio of treatments (massages, facials, wraps, and beauty treatments) is augmented by alternative therapies like acupuncture, sound therapy, and Chinese herbs.
-Rates from $2,999/person; seabourn.com
+Rates from $3,259/person; seabourn.com.

-With a name like Viking, it’s no surprise that the cruise line gives a special nod to history on its voyages (its oceangoing ships even have a Viking Heritage Museum on board, meant to evoke the lives and times of Vikings via replica displays of clothing, weaponry, and more).
-Through 2021, it has employed three of its ships—the 930-guest Viking Star, Viking Sea, and Viking Jupiter—to run the brand-new, seven-night “Journey to Antiquities” voyages, on history-rich routes between European capitals of antiquity at Rome and Athens.
-En route, stop off at Kuşadasi, Crete, Messina, and Naples, where excursions run to spots like Ephesus, Herculaneum and Pompeii, the archeological site of Aptera, and the ancient city of Tindari.
+With a name like Viking Cruises, it’s no surprise that the cruise line gives a special nod to history on its voyages (its oceangoing ships even have a Viking Heritage Museum onboard, meant to evoke the lives and times of Vikings via replica displays of clothing, weaponry, and more).
+Through 2023, Viking has three of its ships—the 930-passenger Viking Sky, Viking Mars, Viking Saturn, or Viking Venus—on the popular seven-night “Journey to Antiquities” voyages, on history-rich routes between European capitals of antiquity Rome and Athens.
+En route, stop off at Naples, Messina (Sicily), Crete, and Kuşadasi, with an overnight in Athens, for excursions that run to spots such as ancient Ephesus, the Minoan Palace of Knossos, Herculaneum and Pompeii, and the Acropolis.

-Onboard, a resident historian is available to add color and context to the voyage via talks and roundtable discussions; the library offers history books relevant to the visited ports; and a “cultural curriculum” promises further enrichment via history lectures and destination-influenced programming, like cooking classes.
-Eight select sailing dates between December 2019 and March 2021; rates from $2,299/person; vikingcruises.com
+Onboard, a resident historian is available to add color and context to the voyage via talks and roundtable discussions; the library offers history books relevant to the visited ports; and a “cultural curriculum” promises further enrichment via history lectures and destination-influenced programming, such as cooking classes.
+Rates for the two-week sailing are from $5,498/person; vikingcruises.com.